Swarzkopf314/Selfie/README.md

 h[:a][:b][:c].to_i.selfie(-1) {|x| x > 0} => -1

-h[:a][:b] = {c: "14"}
+h[:a][:b] = {c: "14"};
 h[:a][:b][:c].to_i.selfie(-1) {|x| x > 0} => 14

-- you don't have to repeat the long method call chain, selfie let's you replace this expression with mere 'x' inside the block (that's where the name comes from "self-if", transmutes into "selfie" quite easily)
+You don't have to repeat the long method call chain, selfie let's you replace this expression with mere 'x' inside the block (that's where the name comes from "self-if", transmutes into "selfie" quite easily)

 2. Without block (no arguments needed).